What Is REX Real Estate? | How It Works | REX Fees | Locations | REX vs. Traditional Realtors | Selling | Buying | REX Reviews | Top REX Alternatives

 While technology allows realtors to handle many aspects of a real estate transaction remotely, there’s no substitute for having an agent physically present for crucial activities like:

-The Google user who wrote this REX review received multiple offers on their home after an agent hosted an open house.
+The Google user who wrote this REX review received multiple offers on their home after a REX agent hosted an open house.
 They enjoyed the quick and easy sale.

 Con: REX’s approach has a high failure rate